wolfmcnally/WolfCore/README.md

 }
 ```

 Not only is the WolfCore version 5 lines shorter, imagine what would happen if, in the first example, `removeTapAction()` were called either before the recognizer was added, or after it was removed— a crash due to the attempt to force-unwrap `tapRecognizer`.
 It is code like this that gives force-unwrapping a bad name.
 Now examine the WolfCore code.
 The `GestureRecognizerAction` class is designed to use the *Resource Acquisition is Initialization* (RAII) idiom, which means that the lifetime of the object is also the lifetime of the registration.
-Unregistration will happen automatically when the view itself is deinitializaed, or manually when `nil` is assigned to `tapAction`.
+Unregistration will happen automatically when the view itself is deinitialized, or manually when `nil` is assigned to `tapAction`.
 This also means that the WolfCore version of `removeTapAction()` is *idempotent*— it can be called additional times without additional effect, including a crash.
 To add idempotence to the first example, an additional guard line of code would have to be added to `removeTapAction()`.

 So not only is the WolfCore version shorter, it also uses Swifty closures instead of the outdated target-action pattern and its attendant reference to Objective-C. And on top of that, it is also less crash-prone.